Subscribe to updates

 Joint Health Overview & Scrutiny Committee (JHOSC) - Tuesday, 9 December 2025 10:00 am

-December 9, 2025 View on council websiteSummary
+December 9, 2025 View on council website

 Urgent and Emergency Care Delivery

-Key achievements that the report pack will reference include:
+Key achievements listed in the report included:

-- The launch of the Integrated Care Coordination Hub (ICC).
+• The launch of the Integrated Care Coordination Hub (ICC).

-- Record levels of Same Day Emergency Care (SDEC).
+• Record levels of Same Day Emergency Care (SDEC).

-- Strengthened community and mental health alternatives.
+• Strengthened community and mental health alternatives.

-- Improved handover, response and ED performance.
+• Improved handover, response and ED performance.

-- Evidence-based impact for high need and underserved groups.
+• Evidence based impact for high need and underserved groups.

-- Digital front door and Optica roll out.
+• Digital front door and Optica roll out.

-- Discharge performance and flow improvements.
+• Discharge performance and flow improvements.

 Implementation of the Same Day Access Model in Primary Care

-Application of the Continuing Health Care Criteria
+Application of the Continuing Healthcare Criteria

-The report pack notes that the NWL ICB funds more CHC eligible individuals than any other ICB in London.
-The number of referrals and patients funded have exceeded pre-pandemic levels.
+• The number of referrals and patients funded have exceeded pre-pandemic levels.

-The report pack states that conversion rates for adult CHC funded care remain above the London average across North West London, with some borough variations.
-The number of individuals with learning disabilities and/or autism eligible for CHC funded care has increased significantly over the past couple of years.
+• The number of individuals with learning disabilities and/or autism eligible for CHC funded care has increased significantly over the past couple of years.

 SEN Continence Service